boldflight/BibleConverter/test_EPUB/output/2sam.md

 [24] Then the archers shot at your servants from the wall and some of the king’s soldiers died.
 Your servant Uriah the Hittite is also dead.”
 [25] David said to the messenger, “Tell Joab, ‘Don’t let this thing upset you.
 There is no way to anticipate whom the sword will cut down.
 Press the battle against the city and conquer it.’
 Encourage him with these words.”
 [26] When Uriah’s wife heard that her husband Uriah was dead, she mourned for him.
 [27] When the time of mourning passed, David had her brought to his palace.
 She became his wife and she bore him a son.
-But what David had done upset the Lord.
+But what David had done upset the **Lord**.

 ## Chapter 12

 ### Nathan the Prophet Confronts David

-[1] So the Lord sent Nathan to David.
+[1] So the **Lord** sent Nathan to David.
 When he came to David, Nathan said, “There were two men in a certain city, one rich and the other poor.
 [2] The rich man had a great many flocks and herds.
 [3] But the poor man had nothing except for a little lamb he had acquired.
 He raised it, and it grew up alongside him and his children.
 It used to eat his food, drink from his cup, and sleep in his arms.
 It was just like a daughter to him.
 [4] “When a traveler arrived at the rich man’s home, he did not want to use one of his own sheep or cattle to feed the traveler who had come to visit him.
 Instead, he took the poor man’s lamb and cooked it for the man who had come to visit him.”
 [5] Then David became very angry at this man.
-He said to Nathan, “As surely as the Lord lives, the man who did this deserves to die!
+He said to Nathan, “As surely as the **Lord** lives, the man who did this deserves to die!
 [6] Because he committed this cold-hearted crime, he must pay for the lamb four times over!”
 [7] Nathan said to David, “You are that man!
-This is what the Lord God of Israel has said: ‘I chose you to be king over Israel and I rescued you from the hand of Saul.
+This is what the **Lord** God of Israel has said: ‘I chose you to be king over Israel and I rescued you from the hand of Saul.
 [8] I gave you your master’s house, and put your master’s wives into your arms.
 I also gave you the house of Israel and Judah.
 And if all that somehow seems insignificant, I would have given you so much more as well!
-[9] Why have you shown contempt for the Lord’s decrees by doing evil in my sight?
+[9] Why have you shown contempt for the **Lord**’s decrees by doing evil in my sight?
 You have struck down Uriah the Hittite with the sword and you have taken his wife to be your own wife!
 You have killed him with the sword of the Ammonites.
 [10] So now the sword will never depart from your house.
 For you have despised me by taking the wife of Uriah the Hittite as your own!’
-[11] This is what the Lord has said: ‘I am about to bring disaster on you from inside your own household!
+[11] This is what the **Lord** has said: ‘I am about to bring disaster on you from inside your own household!
 Right before your eyes I will take your wives and hand them over to your companion.
 He will go to bed with your wives in broad daylight!
 [12] Although you have acted in secret, I will do this thing before all Israel, and in broad daylight.’”
-[13] Then David exclaimed to Nathan, “I have sinned against the Lord!”
-Nathan replied to David, “Yes, and the Lord has forgiven your sin.
+[13] Then David exclaimed to Nathan, “I have sinned against the **Lord**!”
+Nathan replied to David, “Yes, and the **Lord** has forgiven your sin.
 You are not going to die.
-[14] Nonetheless, because you have treated the Lord with such contempt in this matter, the son who has been born to you will certainly die.”
+[14] Nonetheless, because you have treated the **Lord** with such contempt in this matter, the son who has been born to you will certainly die.”
 [15] Then Nathan went to his home.
-The Lord struck the child that Uriah’s wife had borne to David, and the child became very ill.
+The **Lord** struck the child that Uriah’s wife had borne to David, and the child became very ill.
 [16] Then David prayed to God for the child and fasted.
 He would even go and spend the night lying on the ground.
 [17] The elders of his house stood over him and tried to lift him from the ground, but he was unwilling, and refused to eat food with them.
 [18] On the seventh day the child died.
 But the servants of David were afraid to inform him that the child had died, for they said, “While the child was still alive he would not listen to us when we spoke to him.
 How can we tell him that the child is dead?
 He will do himself harm!”
 [19] When David saw that his servants were whispering to one another, he realized that the child was dead.
 So David asked his servants, “Is the child dead?”
 They replied, “Yes, he’s dead.”
 [20] So David got up from the ground, bathed, put on oil, and changed his clothes.
-He went to the house of the Lord and worshiped.
+He went to the house of the **Lord** and worshiped.
 Then, when he entered his palace, he requested that food be brought to him, and he ate.
 [21] His servants said to him, “What is this that you have done?
 While the child was still alive, you fasted and wept.
 Once the child was dead you got up and ate food!”
-[22] He replied, “While the child was still alive, I fasted and wept because I thought, ‘Perhaps the Lord will show pity and the child will live.’
+[22] He replied, “While the child was still alive, I fasted and wept because I thought, ‘Perhaps the **Lord** will show pity and the child will live.’
 [23] But now he is dead.
 Why should I fast?
 Am I able to bring him back at this point?
 I will go to him, but he cannot return to me!”
 [24] So David comforted his wife Bathsheba.
 He came to her and went to bed with her.
 Later she gave birth to a son, and David named him Solomon.
-Now the Lord loved the child
+Now the **Lord** loved the child
-[25] and sent word through Nathan the prophet that he should be named Jedidiah for the Lord’s sake.
+[25] and sent word through Nathan the prophet that he should be named Jedidiah for the **Lord**’s sake.

 ### David’s Forces Defeat the Ammonites